apollo

 FAQs

-Tamsulosin contains Tamsulosin (alpha-blocker), which primarily treats the enlarged prostate gland leading to urinary problems (like difficulty passing urine and frequent urination).
-Tamsulosin relaxes the prostate gland’s muscles and urinary bladder neck at the obstruction site, resulting in improved urine flow and reduced BPH symptoms.
+Tamsulosin contains Tamsulosin (an alpha-blocker), which is primarily used to treat an enlarged prostate gland that causes urinary problems, such as difficulty passing urine and frequent urination.
+Tamsulosin works by relaxing the muscles in the prostate gland and the urinary bladder neck, at the site of obstruction.
+This results in improved urine flow and relief from BPH (Benign Prostatic Hyperplasia) symptoms.

-Tamsulosin should not be given to children below 18 years and women.
-Tamsulosin is recommended for use in male-only.
-Tamsulosin should not be given in people with prostate cancer, priapism (persistent painful penile erection unrelated to sexual activity), low blood pressure (hypotension), cataracts and allergic to Tamsulosin or sulfa drugs.
+Tamsulosin should not be used in children under 18 years or in women.
+It is recommended for male-only use.
+Tamsulosin should not be given to individuals with prostate cancer, priapism (a painful, persistent penile erection unrelated to sexual activity), low blood pressure (hypotension), cataracts, or those who are allergic to Tamsulosin or sulfa drugs.

 No, taking any cold or cough medication along with Tamsulosin should be avoided as it increases the urge to urinate.
 So, before taking any such medication, please consult your doctor.